ericwang184/cse15l-lab-reports/lab3.md

 # Lab 3
 ## grep -r command line option

+The grep -r command will search recursively the specific phrase in the subdirectories and files contained in the directory it is searching in.

 This is the first example of the grep -r command.
 ```
 [cs15lwi23aqw@ieng6-201]:skill-demo1-data:420$ grep -r "Lucayans" written_2